-- Review a detailed breakdown of suspension and expulsion data from 2017-2019 to identify trends, patterns and opportunities for improvement (August 2019) - Support the Caring and Safe School (CSS) team to examine bias, power and privilege as they relate to the student discipline process (September 2017-ongoing) - Support Superintendents and school administrators in the application of human rights, antiracism and anti-oppression principles in student discipline (ongoing) - Review Caring and Safe Schools practices to ensure consistency with principles of antiracism and anti-oppression (September 2019) - Provide learning opportunities for more staff to be trained in restorative practices (August 2019 to June 2020) - Review data (including survey, qualitative responses) on suspension/expulsion rates and experiences of Black students to develop alternative to suspension programs (with an intentional focus on Black males) (ongoing) - Engage in discussion with school administrators and staff using key data sets such as school climate, to link to school improvement goals in equity and well-being, as a means of measuring progress in improving positive behaviour and reduction in suspensions of all students, especially Black, Indigenous and other groups of students overrepresented in the data (ongoing)
+- Review a detailed breakdown of suspension and expulsion data from 2017-2018 to identify trends, patterns and opportunities for improvement (August 2018) - Support the Caring and Safe School (CSS) team to examine bias, power and privilege as they relate to the student discipline process (September 2017-ongoing) - Support school administrators in the application of human rights, anti-racism and anti-oppression principles in student discipline (ongoing) - Review Caring and Safe Schools practices to ensure consistency with principles of anti-racism and anti-oppression (September 2018) - Provide learning opportunities for more staff to be trained in Restorative Practices (August 2018 to June 2019)

-- Engagement in restorative practices will increase. - Students report that they are safe in school while suspension and expulsion rates are reduced. - A reduction in the number of suspension and expulsions, especially for students from specific demographic groups (Black, Indigenous and other groups of students overrepresented in the data).
+- Engagement in Restorative Practices will increase. - Students report that they are safe in school while suspension and expulsion rates are reduced. - A reduction in the number of suspension and expulsions, especially for students from specific demographic groups.